Article ID: 1006 - Last Modified: November 19, 2013

 - Include the new entry in the Workspace, and choose View → Align

 - Select YZ for Align three or more atoms to a plane, then pick the same atom in three of the molecules.
 You must ensure that the atoms are not in a straight line.
 Do not pick the same atom in three molecules in the same row.
 Instead, pick two from the first row and one from the second.

 - Click Align, then Update Coordinates.
 The plane of the "sheet" of molecules is rotated and the coordinates are now updated.

-- Duplicate this entry with CTRL+A CTRL+D. (Only do one duplication, because tiling of two entries places them side-by-side, but tiling of more than two creates a grid.)
+- Duplicate this entry once with CTRL+A CTRL+D. Only do one duplication, because tiling of two entries places them side-by-side, but tiling of more than two creates a grid.

 - Repeat steps 5 – 7.
 You should now have a single entry with two "sheets" of molecules.

-- Duplicate this entry with CTRL+A CTRL+D, and repeat steps 5 – 7.
+- Duplicate this entry once with CTRL+A CTRL+D, and repeat steps 5 – 7.
 You should now have a single entry with four "sheets" of molecules that make up a 4×4×4 box.
 (If you don't, delete what you have and start over.)

 For smaller solvent molecules, you should probably double the size of the box, to produce a box whose sides are around 30 Å long.
-To do so, follow the procedure above from step 3 with this entry as the original "molecule".
-In step 4, duplicate the molecule by typing CTRL+A CTRL+D two times to make 4 entries instead of 16, and only do one duplication after the realignment.
+To do so, follow the procedure above from step 4 with this entry as the original "molecule".
+In step 4, duplicate the molecule by typing CTRL+A CTRL+D two times to make 4 entries instead of 16, and stop after doing step 13 – do not do step 14.

 Now that you have a box of molecules, you can use Desmond to create the solvent model box, as follows: